Carlsen–Niemann controversy: Cheating allegations against Niemann

 Grandmaster and streamer Hikaru Nakamura said he believed Carlsen had likely suspected Niemann of cheating, claiming that Niemann had previously been banned from Chess.com for cheating in online chess games.
-Levon Aronian, a grandmaster who was playing in the tournament, initially defended Niemann, stating that most high-level players are "pretty much paranoid" and that young players often draw accusations of cheating after strong play.
+Levon Aronian, a grandmaster who was playing in the Sinquefield Cup, initially defended Niemann, stating that most high-level players are "pretty much paranoid" and that young players often draw accusations of cheating after strong play.
 A week later, Aronian stated that he "really didn't know much about a lot of things" and now finds himself "somewhere in the middle".
 He added, "I do believe Hans has not been the cleanest person when it comes to online chess."
 According to an anonymous source cited by the Wall Street Journal, Niemann's poor performance in Miami in August 2022, both at the eight-person FTX Crypto Cup (where Niemann had some strong games but lost every series) and in an informal beachside game against Carlsen, played a role in Carlsen's suspicions.
 Nakamura agreed that Miami seemed to play a role in Carlsen's thinking, stating that "When you combine (the poor Miami performances) with the long-existing rumors, Carlsen became convinced something was off."

 Niemann's denial

 In an interview on September 6, 2022, Niemann denied having cheated during the Sinquefield Cup and accused Carlsen, Nakamura, and Chess.com of attempting to ruin his career.
-He admitted that he had previously cheated in Chess.com; once when he was 12 years old during an online tournament and again when he was 16 years old in unrated online games.
+He admitted that he had previously cheated in "multiple games" on Chess.com; first, when he was 12 years old during an online tournament and again when he was 16 years old in unrated online games.
 He maintained that he had never cheated in an over-the-board game.
 In response to unsubstantiated speculation alleging the involvement of a concealed device during the Sinquefield Cup, he offered to play in a closed environment without electronic connections and said "if they want me to strip fully naked, I will do it," to disprove any allegations of cheating.
-PlayMagnus.com published an article in response with the list of "The Biggest Cheating Scandals in Chess" with an accompanying meme "How did you beat Magnus Carlsen?
+PlayMagnus.com published an article in response with the list of "The Biggest Cheating Scandals in Chess" with an accompanying meme stating, "How did you beat Magnus Carlsen?
 Chess speaks for itself.
 What did it cost you?
-Everything" which was subsequently deleted from their social media accounts.
+Everything".
+The meme was subsequently deleted from their social media accounts.